 5 Common Application Mistakes you should avoid while applying to colleges in the US

-If studying in the states is your goal, here are some common application mistakes you should watch out for.
+Do you wish to study in the USA?
+These are some common application mistakes you should watch out for.

 The USA has been the preferred country for higher education for many students for decades.
-The access to the best faculty from the world across domains, a culturally diverse student set, academic flexibility, research and training opportunities are some of the factors pushing the needle towards the Land of Liberty.
+Study in the USA offers access to the best faculty in every domain, a culturally diverse student body, and academic flexibility.
+Well funded research and training opportunities keeps pushing the needle towards the Land of Liberty.

 However, owing to the pandemic and the administrative decisions by the US Government in the past few years which were perceived to be immigrant unfriendly, there’s been a drop in the number of Indian students in the States.
 In the past year, 193,124 students went to the USA to complete their education, a 4 % drop from the previous year.